 Procedures for filing an ex parte application:

 Strict compliance with Local Rule 7-19 is required.
-A FILED stamped mandatory chambers copy should be delivered directly to the Judge’s chambers.
+A FILED stamped mandatory chambers copy should be hand delivered and placed in the drop box outside of Room 181 - Roybal Clerk's Office.
 Any opposition should be served and filed within 24 hours of applicant’s oral notice.
 Court will notify parties if a telephonic hearing is desired.

 To request a continuance of any scheduled court proceeding: Submit stipulation no less than 3 business days before hearing.